kzryzstof/kzryzstof/README.md

 ## 🚀 About Me

 I'm a software engineer with over 20 years of experience building robust, cloud-native systems using .NET and Azure.
-I’ve had the privilege of scaling energy platforms for hundreds of thousands of devices, architecting distributed solutions, and leading development teams through transformative journeys.
+I’ve had the privilege of scaling energy platforms for hundreds of thousands of devices, architecting distributed solutions, and leading development teams.

-And when I’m not solving complex problems at work, I’m deep in side projects—experimenting with game emulator integrations, building iOS apps, or authoring developer tools (like my [Mediator plugin for Rider/ReSharper](https://github.com/kzryzstof/mediatr-plugin)).
+And when I’m not solving complex problems at work, I’m deep in side projects—experimenting with game emulator integrations, building iOS apps, or authoring developer tools (like my [Mediator plugin for Rider/ReSharper](https://github.com/kzryzstof/mediatr-plugin))... and AI as everyone else.

 My passions?
 Clean architecture, effective scaling, and always learning something new.